AllieStewart/Text-Editor/README.md

 </br>

 ## Description
 Challenge 19 coursework for UT bootcamp.
-Uses PWA structure, idb package for IndexedDB, and Render. </br>
+Uses PWA structure, idb package for IndexedDB, and Heroku. </br>
 This is a text editor that not only runs in-browser while online, but offline as well. </br>
 It retrieves and stores data to an IndexedDB database, and features data persistence methods </br>
 that can be relied on, in case the browser does not support certain options. </br>